Friday, February 11, 2022

 Resist the facile equation of hospitable with good music and inhospitable with bad music.
 Both areas of affect can be amazing; hell is as timeless a muse as heaven.
 What makes for a bad experience is finding yourself in a world where there’s no atmosphere of any kind.

 Luc Ferrari’s “Visage V” is a lesser known but exemplary case study.
 Right out the gate you’re assailed by an industrial-machine drone of suffocating pressure.
 Layers constantly fade in and out, but through these changes in color and intensity this force never dissipates; at times it disconcertingly resembles the human voice.
 At intervals it lets up for just long enough to allow various species of feral mechanical creatures to burst in, snapping and barking in their own dialects.
 You soon find that these chrome and gunmetal hell-creatures are capable of accelerating into near-unfollowable flashes of violent, unpredictable movement—getting the way would result in grave injury at best.
 Through all the fluctuations that follow, you never get more than a few seconds to relax; even at its most subdued the piece bristles with tension and inhuman malevolence.
 On three occasions, descending swarms of nanobots envelope you then evaporate into trails of steam.
 After the third attack the work abruptly ends.
-Whatever alien intelligence was controlling events has pushed you out.
+Whatever alien intelligence was controlling events has pushed you out of its world.

 brutalist synth tones, works from the 90s and 2000s like “Fables” and “The Form of the Spirit is a Butterfly” have sound palettes evocative of computer-age fairy tales.

-Consider Bayle’s "Mimameta".
+Take Bayle’s "Mimameta".
 With a swift gesture the curtains open, and the ever-shifting glow of sunlight filtering through leaves envelopes you.
 Wistful chimes stir in an unfurling melody that’s somewhere between lyrical and incidental, introducing and later bookending the piece.
-You gradually realize that this serene garden-world is not asleep, it’s bursting with activity.
+This serene garden-world is not asleep, it’s bursting with activity.
 As your senses adjust to the delicacy of the environment, the ornateness of micro-motion and spatial positioning becomes overwhelming.
 Floating silver objects collide and cascade.
 Descending gusts of magic wind sporadically fall throughout the atmosphere.
 Colonies of birds begin chattering, fall silent, resume to reach a crescendo.
 Strangely tuned flutes that behave like birdsong babble and flutter.
 The rustle of plucked instruments, played by unseen faeries or fauns mischievously intrudes.
 This is a living tapestry that’s both a sanctuary and a riddle.
 We’ll return to investigate it further.

 For subsequent generations of producers, navigating between hostile and docile climates was not so much an ability to be gradually and arduously developed as an assumed right.
 In the 90s in particular, the culture of a) working under multiple quasi-anonymous aliases rather than cultivating a singular brand or cult of personality, and b) releasing multiple mixes of the same track put producers in an ideal position to experiment.
 The UK techno duo GTO are maybe my favorite exemplars of the era’s spirit.
 Their rave anthem “Pure (Pure Energy)” is a survival game after nightfall, but “Pure (Beautiful Mix)” is a cave pond of healing.
 Aphex Twin is an other great exemplar, with work ranging from the wide open sky and ancient protean yearning of "i" to the physiological assault of "Ventolin".